Wesley-M/wesley-m.github.io/static/media/who_am_i.b5ddac2f351fe0cb89de.md

 Campina Grande (UFCG) - Brazil.
 My major interests are in Fullstack development and Data Analysis.

-I am planning to use this blog for taking notes of interesting technologies, using it to study and apply best practices and patterns, as well as improve my written english and dev skills.
+I am planning to use this blog for <mark>taking notes</mark> of interesting technologies, using it to study and apply best practices and patterns, as well as improve my written english and dev skills.